newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/cemetery-certificate.md

 ---
-notesMd: >
-  * h2 and h3 still look the same, using h3 per Spencer but ideally we want the h3's to be visually differentiated from the h2
+notesMd: "* h2 and h3 still look the same, using h3 per Spencer but ideally we want the h3's to be visually differentiated from the h2"

-  * draft is ready; waiting for guidance on callout boxes
 id: cemetery-certificate
 filename: cemetery-certificate
 displayname: cemetery-certificate